openghg/openghg/doc/source/tutorials/local/Managing_object_store/Managing_object_stores.rst

 With a single object store with read/write permissions any data you standardise with OpenGHG will be added to that store.
 When you use the search and retrieve functions both object stores will be searched.
-We document how to select which store to write data to in TODO: ADD LINK TO MULTISTORE STANDARDISE HERE
+We document how to select which store to write data to in :ref:`addings-obs-data`.

 Migrating to the new configuration file
 ---------------------------------------